Ernyoke/certified-aws-solutions-architect-professional/03-networking/route53.md

     - We can not have a CNAME record for an APEX/naked domain name
     - Many AWS services use DNS Name (example: ELBs)
 - For the APEX domain to point to another domain, we can use ALIAS records
-- An ALIAS record maps a NAME to an AWS resource
+- An alias record maps a NAME to an AWS resource
 - Can be used for both apex and normal records
-- There is no additional charge for ALIAS requests pointing at AWS resources
+- There is no additional charge for alias requests pointing at AWS resources
 - An alias is a subtype, we can have an A record alias and a CNAME record alias

 ## Route53 Simple Routing